pySTEPS/pysteps/CONTRIBUTING.rst

 Contributions guidelines
 ------------------------

-The collaborator guidelines used in pysteps closely were largely inspired by those of the `MyPy project <https://github.com/python/mypy>`__.
+The collaborator guidelines used in pysteps were largely inspired by those of the `MyPy project <https://github.com/python/mypy>`__.

 Collaborators guidelines